swj0419/muse_bench/README.md

     ├── ga
     └── ...
 ```
+# 🔍 Evaluation of Unlearned Models

-## Evaluate the Knowledge Memorization (C2) and Identify Unlearned Checkpoints with Optimal Forget Qualities
+### Evaluate the Knowledge Memorization (C2) and Identify Unlearned Checkpoints with Optimal Forget Qualities

 The unlearning process above yields multiple model checkpoints, each with a different degree of unlearning.
 For iterative methods like `ga` and `npo`, the number of gradient update steps controls the degree of unlearning.
 For model editing methods like `tv` and `whp`, a hyperparameter $\alpha$ controls this degree.
 Running the following script selects a single checkpoint for each unlearning algorithm, an optimal one up to our stopping criteria:
 ```